auth0/docs/articles/quickstart/native/react-native-vnext/interactive.md

 ## Install dependencies

-In this section, you will learn how to install the React Native Auth0 module.
+In this section, you will install the React Native Auth0 module.

 ::: note
 Please refer to the [official documentation](https://facebook.github.io/react-native/) for additional details on React Native.